 To explain how questions affect an overall score, we will look at question 3.2.4 from our published list of questions:

 Do the policies clearly indicate whether or not personal information is shared with third parties for advertising or marketing purposes?

 At a high level, this question has three possible responses:

-The first option -- in calculating the numerical roll-up, not sharing any information brings the roll-up score down the most, because without any information, making a fully informed decision is not possible.
-The second option -- if a vendor clearly indicates that they do share personal information for marketing purposes -- still earns points toward the roll-up score, because the disclosure helps a person make an informed decision.
+The first option -- in calculating the overall score, not sharing any information brings the overall score down the most, because without any information, making a fully informed decision is not possible.
+The second option -- if a vendor clearly indicates that they do share personal information for marketing purposes -- still earns points toward the overall score, because the disclosure helps a person make an informed decision.
 Because we look at privacy through the lens of making an informed decision, we encourage transparency in policy disclosures as a needed tool to help people make informed decisions.
-The third option -- clearly specifying that personal information is not shared increases the roll-up score the most.
-If a vendor is transparent and discloses better practices that protect personal information, the score increases the most.
+The third option -- clearly specifying that personal information is not shared increases the overall score.
+If a vendor is transparent and discloses better practices that protect personal information, the overall score increases the most.

-If you would like to learn more about our evaluation scores and see roll-up score examples, please download our 2018 State of EdTech Privacy Report.
+If you would like to learn more about our evaluation scores and see examples, please download our 2019 State of EdTech Privacy Report.